phaserjs/phaser/README.md

 * Sprite.loadTexture if given a BitmapData as the texture will now query the cache to see if it has any associated FrameData, and if so it will load that into the AnimationManager.
 * BitmapData.textureLine takes a Phaser.Line object and an image in the image cache.
 It then accurately draws the image as a repeating texture for the full length of the line.
 * AnimationManager.name will now return the `name` property of the currently playing animation, if any.
+* Group.filter takes a predicate function and passes child, index, and the entire child array to it.
+It then returns an ArrayList containing all children that the predicate returns true for (thanks @codevinsky #1187)

 ### Updates